 Coordination Arrangements

 The Department of Public Health Engineering (DPHE) is leading the sector response co-chair by ACF and UNICEF providing oversight and continued support and monitoring of the response.
 The aim of the coordination is to strengthen partnerships, and the predictability and accountability of international humanitarian action, by improving prioritization and clearly defining the roles and responsibilities of humanitarian organizations.
-Below are the core
+Below are the core functions of the sectorial coordination:

 Supporting service delivery by providing a platform for agreement on approaches and elimination of duplication